Gordon999/Pi-MP3_Player/README.md

 Clicking on 'RELOAD ALLTracks' will make a new ALLTracks.m3u playlist from the USB stick(s).

 You can PLAY or STOP Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle ON/OFF, Repeat ON/OFF, Change to A-Z Artist track order, switch to next / previous Artist, Album or Track.

-Clicking A-Z Artists track after the initial sort will step through the artists from A to Z, showing the first one for each letter.
+Clicking 'next A-Z' will step through the artists from A to Z, showing the first one for each letter.
 To select other Artists with the same starting letter use ARTIST >.

 You can also generate .m3u files.
 Choose the album or track from ALLTracks.m3u ( or other m3u playlist when you have more), enter a name for the .m3u list (if you don't it will make a name based on date & time), then press either 'ADD track to .m3u' or 'ADD album to .m3u'.
 You can now access the new playlist with the P-list buttons.